 简介： Larry S. Davis is a Distinguished University Professor in the Department of Computer Science and director of the Center for Automation Research (CfAR).
 His research focuses on object/action recognition/scene analysis, event and modeling recognition, image and video databases, tracking, human movement modeling, 3-D human motion capture, and camera networks.
 Davis is also affiliated with the Computer Vision Laboratory in CfAR.
 He served as chair of the Department of Computer Science from 1999 to 2012.
 He received his doctorate from the University of Maryland in 1976.
 He was named an IAPR Fellow, an IEEE Fellow, and ACM Fellow.

-简介： Yoichi Sato received the B.S. degree from The University of Tokyo in 1990 and the M.S. and Ph.D. degrees in robotics from the School of Computer Science, Carnegie Mellon University, in 1993 and 1997, respectively.
-He is currently a Professor with the Institute of Industrial Science, The University of Tokyo.
-His research interests include physics-based vision, reflectance analysis, first-person vision, and gaze sensing and analysis.
-He served/is serving in several conference organization and journal editorial roles, including the IEEE Transactions on Pattern Analysis and Machine Intelligence, the International Journal of Computer Vision, Computer Vision and Image Understanding, the CVPR 2023 General Co-Chair, the ICCV 2021 Program Co-Chair, the ACCV 2018 General Co-Chair, the ACCV 2016 Program Co-Chair, and the ECCV 2012 Program Co-Chair.
+简介： Yoichi Sato is a professor at Institute of Industrial Science, the University of Tokyo.
+He received his B.S. degree from the University of Tokyo in 1990, and his MS and PhD degrees in robotics from School of Computer Science, Carnegie Mellon University in 1993 and 1997.
+His research interests include first-person vision, and gaze sensing and analysis, physics-based vision, and reflectance analysis.
+He served/is serving in several conference organization and journal editorial roles including IEEE Transactions on Pattern Analysis and Machine Intelligence, International Journal of Computer Vision, Computer Vision and Image Understanding, CVPR 2023 General Co-Chair, ICCV 2021 Program Co-Chair, ACCV 2018 General Co-Chair, ACCV 2016 Program Co-Chair and ECCV 2012 Program Co-Chair.

 简介： Michael Black received his B.Sc. from the University of British Columbia (1985), his M.S. from Stanford (1989), and his Ph.D. from Yale University (1992).
 After post-doctoral research at the University of Toronto, he worked at Xerox PARC as a member of research staff and area manager.
 From 2000 to 2010 he was on the faculty of Brown University in the Department of Computer Science (Assoc.
 Prof. 2000-2004, Prof. 2004-2010).
 He is one of the founding directors at the Max Planck Institute for Intelligent Systems in Tübingen, Germany, where he leads the Perceiving Systems department.
 He is also a Distinguished Amazon Scholar (VP), an Honorarprofessor at the University of Tuebingen, and Adjunct Professor at Brown University.
 His work has won several awards including the IEEE Computer Society Outstanding Paper Award (1991), Honorable Mention for the Marr Prize (1999 and 2005), and all three major test-of-time awards including the 2010 Koenderink Prize, the 2013 Helmholtz Prize, and the 2020 Longuet-Higgins Prize.
 He is a foreign member of the Royal Swedish Academy of Sciences.
 In 2013 he co-founded Body Labs Inc., which was acquired by Amazon in 2017.